wendyverdonk93/docs/content/faq/risk-and-fraud/changing-your-company-details.md

 ---
 You must inform MultiSafepay of any changes to the form of your company or any other company details, e.g. address, director, UBO.

-* For changes of address, email the Support Team at <support@multisafepay.com>
+* For changes of address, email our Support Team at <support@multisafepay.com>
-* For changes in the company form, directors, or UBO, email the Risk Team at <risk@multisafepay.com> and include your MultiSafepay account number.
+* For changes in the company form, directors, or UBO, email our Risk Team at <risk@multisafepay.com> and include your MultiSafepay account number.

 MultiSafepay will request new documentation, such as UBO statements or copies of identification documents.